mergehez/dart_resx_to_json/README.md

   # The extension for the generated json files.
 For example `arb`.
 (Optional, default: 'json')
   extension: json

+  # The file where all keys in resx files are written as static properties.
+(Optional, default: 'lib/helpers/json_keys.dart')
+  json_keys_path: lib/utils/json_keys.dart

   # Regex patterns for renaming resx files.
 (Optional)
   # Notice that the search is case-sensitive
   # <regex_pattern> => <replacement>